mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

 `--specsfs2014_incr_load`: The amount to increment "load" by for each run.
     (default: '1')
     (a positive integer)

+`--specsfs2014_load`: The starting load in units of SPEC "business metrics".
+The
+    meaning of business metric varies depending on the SPEC benchmark (e.g. VDI has load measured in virtual desktops).
+    (default: '1')
+    (A comma-separated list of integers or integer ranges.
+Ex: -1,3,5:7 is read as -1,3,5,6,7.)

 `--specsfs2014_num_runs`: The total number of SPEC runs.
 The load for the nth
     run is "load" + n * "specsfs_incr_load".